United Soccer Coaches Media Contest

 - Student (College, High School)**

 *Video submissions can be made using a video player link (YouTube, Vimeo, etc.).
+Be sure the link will be perpetually active.

 **Articles written by a college or high school journalist.
 In this category only, articles can be published in a campus or high school newspaper, or blog.